jaycynth/final-assessment/readme.md

 ### 2. Scan Job

 - **Install Trivy**: Installs Trivy, a popular vulnerability scanner for Docker images.
-- **Scan Docker Image for Vulnerabilities**: Uses Trivy to scan the built Docker image (`ghcr.io/${{ github.repository }}/go-http-server:latest`) for known vulnerabilities.
+- **Scan Docker Image for Vulnerabilities**: Uses Trivy to scan the built Docker image for known vulnerabilities.
 This step is crucial for identifying security risks before deployment.

 ### 3. Docker Job